patrickomatic/django-url-imaging/README.rst

 Additional Configuration
 ------------------------

+* ``IMAGE_WHITELIST_FN`` – A function which takes a url as an argument and uses that to decide whether or not to allow it to be processed.
+By default it is defined as ``lambda url: settings.MEDIA_URL in url`` which will allow for processing any images in your ``MEDIA_URL`` directory.

 * ``MEDIA_URL`` – If you're using the LocalImageStorage backend, setting this parameter gives the root url that serves images stored in the ``IMAGE_STORAGE_DIR``